When it comes to lighting, it’s easy to overlook certain elements that are crucial to your health.

-One important factor that often gets overlooked with lighting is how it impacts our eyes.
-Since our vision is so important to our daily lives, it is vital that we protect it from any damage that certain kinds of light can do, while also maximizing the benefits light can have for our eyes.
-With good lighting design and a sense of when and where to use certain types of lighting, we can help our eyes stay healthy and strong.
+One important factor of lighting that is overlooked is the impact on our eyes .
+Vision is important, therefore it is vital that we protect our eyes from any damage that certain kinds of light can cause.
+With good lighting design and a good balance of color temperatures, we can help our eyes stay healthy and strong.

-Certain types of lighting affect our eyes differently.
-Fluorescent and LED lighting, for example, fall generally more towards the blue end of the light spectrum, which can often be stimulating to the human eye.
-Incandescent lighting, on the other hand, is generally a warmer light that falls more towards the yellow and red ends of the light spectrum.
+There are many types of lighting and they all effect our eyes differently.
+Fluorescent and LED lighting, for example, fall generally more towards the blue end of the light spectrum, which can often be very stimulating to the human eye.
+Incandescent lighting is generally a warmer light that falls more towards the yellow and red end of the light spectrum.

 Different Types of Light

-The light that humans see is a small section of the electromagnetic spectrum.
-On one end of the whole, the invisible spectrum is the short wavelengths of gamma rays, and on the other end is radio waves, including radar and FM or AM radio waves, which have longer, more spread out wavelengths.
+The light that humans can see is only a small portion of the electromagnetic spectrum.
+On one end of the spectrum is the short wavelengths of gamma rays, and on the other end is radio waves which includes radar and FM or AM radio waves.

 UV and how it affects your eyes

 UV, or ultraviolet, radiation is just beyond being visible to human beings.
-Even though we can’t see this part of the electromagnetic spectrum, it is important we are aware of it because of how UV affects our bodies.
-It has both a positive and negative effect our skin, eyes, and in extreme cases can even damage our DNA.
-On one hand, it provides us with the necessary vitamin D nutrients.
-On the other, our skin and eyes can be negatively impacted by too much UV.
+Even though we can’t see this part of the electromagnetic spectrum, it is important we are aware of it because of how UV radiation affects our bodies.
+It has both a positive and negative effect on our skin, eyes, and DNA.
+On one hand, it provides us with necessary vitamin D nutrients.
+On the other, our skin and eyes can be negatively impacted by too much UV light.

 Other Sources of UV

-Wherever you work, chances are that there are some artificial sources of UV that you should be aware of.
-Some fluorescent, LED, and incandescent bulbs all produce small amounts of UV along with their visible light, which, at high levels of exposure, can have some adverse effects on your eyes.
+Wherever you work, it is likely there are some artificial sources of UV light that you should be aware of.
+Fluorescent, LED, and incandescent bulbs all produce small amounts of UV radiation along with their visible light.
+At high levels of exposure, they can have some adverse effects on your eyes.

-Under normal use, though, the amount of UV coming from LED and fluorescent lighting is generally considered to be safe, though.
+Under normal use, the amount of UV coming from LED and fluorescent lighting is generally considered to be safe.
 Lights that you should be careful of getting too much UV radiation from include tanning booths, curing lamps, and black lights.